What is Data Science?

 Why Become a Data Scientist?

-Glassdoor ranked data scientist among the top three jobs in America since 2016.4 As increasing amounts of data become more accessible, large tech companies are no longer the only ones in need of data scientists.
-The growing demand for data science professionals across industries, big and small, is being challenged by a shortage of qualified candidates available to fill the open positions.5
+As increasing amounts of data become more accessible, large tech companies are no longer the only ones in need of data scientists.
+There’s now a demand for qualified data science professionals across organizations, big and small.

 Request Information